 Leica S Typ 006 versus Canon 5DS R

 The Leica S (Typ 006) and the Canon EOS 5DS R are two professional cameras that were revealed to the public, respectively, in September 2012 and February 2015.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (S Typ 006) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (S Typ 006) and a full frame (5DS R) sensor.
 The Leica has a resolution of 37.5 megapixel, whereas the Canon provides 50.3 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica S Typ 006 and the Canon 5DS R is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the S Typ 006 – represents the basis for the calculations across all the size and weight measures).